15 helpful collaboration tools for remote (or flexible) teams

 Jitsi Meet

 Looking for a videoconferencing alternative to Zoom?
 Jitsi Meet is your answer.
-It’s free and simple as can be.
+It’s free and simple to use.
 Just create an account, set a meeting name, hit enter, and invite remote workers to join your video call.

 While you may not be able to record and hold chats outside the call, Jitsi Meet is a perfect, free solution to your videoconferencing needs.